 No job is complete without taking steps to disinfect the car’s interior.
 We suggest using an antibacterial cleaner or wipes instead of bleach-based cleaners.
 The bleach-based cleaners could fade or crack some soft-touch or painted surfaces over time.
 Remember to use that antibacterial cleaner on the most frequently-touched spots in the car like the steering wheel, door handles, seatbelt, gear-selector, garage opener, radio controls, etc.

 Check Your Tire Pressures

 Tire pressure is especially important in the spring.
 As air temperatures get cooler during the winter, tire pressures decrease, which probably caused you to fill up your tires during the winter months.
-But as air gets warmer again in the spring, tire pressures can increase.
-If the pressure increases past your manufacturer specification (because you added air during the winter), it can seriously affect your car's drivability and fuel economy.
-This is an important part of car care, so if you don't feel comfortable checking your car's tire pressures by yourself, take it to an auto parts store or a national shop -- such as Big O Tires, Sears Auto Center or Firestone -- which will usually perform the check for a low price or maybe even for free.
+But as temperatures get warmer in the spring, tire pressures can rise.
+If the pressure increases past your manufacturer specification (because you added air during the winter), it can lead to overinflation, which can cause premature tire wear.

 Inspect Your Wiper Blades

 As spring starts and temperatures warm up, check your wiper blades for any signs of cracking or wear.
 The wiper itself could wear dramatically over the winter due to ice buildup or other issues on your windshield.
 In most parts of the country, you’ll need those wipers for spring rains, so be sure they’re in good working order after winter comes and goes.
 Experts recommend changing the blades every six months to a year, depending on use and weather.